UCLALibrary/research-tips/_team-members/doug.md

 end-date:
 category: Creative Team
 bio: >-
-    Doug Worsham is the Team Lead for Teaching and Learning at UCLA Library, the subject liaison for Psychology and Food Studies, and a founder and community organizer for WI+RE.
+    Doug Worsham is a Science Librarian and a co-founder and community organizer for WI+RE.
 With a background in instructional design and student-centered pedagogy, Doug is passionately interested in how learners work together to build knowledge.
 profile: /assets/images/team/doug.jpg
 features:
     - feature-title: "Build Something Toolkit"